Home » All Blogs » Salesforce Flow vs OmniScript

 2. Web Analytics

-Omniscript are usable in multiple different contexts but they are especially valuable in a consumer facing or partner-facing context.
-They provide the responsive single-page experience.
-OmniScript can also integrate with google analytics and other types of external web analytics tools.
-That’s built-in feature is another interesting thing about Omniscript.
+Omniscripts are usable in multiple different contexts, but they are especially valuable in a consumer-facing or partner-facing context.
+They provide a responsive single-page experience.
+OmniScript can also integrate with Google Analytics and other types of external web analytics tools.
+That built-in feature is another interesting thing about Omniscript.

 3. Low Code API Consumption